-While serving a suspension, a student will not be allowed on campus or allowed to attend or participate in any schoolsponsored activity.
-If this policy is violated, a suspension of three (3) days, the remainder of the current semester, and/or the following semester will be added to the current suspension.
+While serving a suspension, a student will not be allowed on campus or allowed to attend or participate in any school-sponsored activity.
+If this policy is violated, a suspension of three (3) days, the remainder of the current semester, and/or the following semester may be added to the current suspension.